-Domestic violence is an epidemic: one in three women worldwide will be a victim of domestic abuse in her lifetime.
+Domestic violence is an epidemic: one in four women worldwide will be a victim of domestic abuse in her lifetime.
 It does not discriminate and it can affect anyone, regardless of income, race, ethnicity, sexual orientation, or religion.

 What’s more, domestic violence has historically been a taboo subject, but in 2004, the Avon Foundation for Women set out to change that, launching the Avon Speak Out Against Domestic Violence program.
 Speak Out builds awareness, educates, and develops and implements prevention and direct service programs.
 Some of these projects are global, focused on ending gender-based violence and strengthening domestic violence laws.